terotoi/marque/README.md

 `make docker_launch`

-## Building a docker image for Azure ##

-It is possible to build a docker image that is compatible with Azure's storage accounts.
-Type:

-`make docker_azure`

-And push the marque:latest image to azure.
-The image expects a writable storage to be mounted in /data.

 ## Using marque ##

-Use your favorite browser to navigate to http://localhost:9998/
+Use your favorite browser to navigate to http://localhost:9999/